Warsong Glossary and Compendium

 -

-Vanquisher “Specified Number”: Only play this card if you have 8 or more Renown currently in your capture pile or from some other effect that may grant it.
+Vanquisher “Specified Number”: Cards with this feature can’t be played unless you currently have 8 or more Renown in your capture pile or through another effect that grants it.